ErfanMo77/Lucin/README.md

-# RayTracer
+# Lucin
-This is a simple Raytracing application following [RayTracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by peter shirley.
+Lucin is a simple Raytracer application following [RayTracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) tutorials by peter shirley.